 The intake procedure expedites the intake process on all referrals received by having one officer review all case material, conduct an intake interview with the juvenile and his/her guardian, recommend a disposition for each case, and then assigns the case to the appropriate Juvenile Probation Officer for final disposition.

 A Victims/Witness brochure provides information on how to participate in all phases of the Juvenile Court process.
 A Victim Claim Form allows each victim an opportunity to submit a restitution claim against the juvenile and provides an avenue to express his or her expectations regarding disposition of the case.
 A grant was received from the Federal government in which the Victim's Resource Center provides additional services to victims of juvenile crime.

 STUDENT VISITATION PROGRAM

-In an effort to expose students to the Judicial System, the Juvenile Court Office extends to all area schools an opportunity to witness actual court proceedings.
+In an effort to expose students to the Judicial System, the Juvenile Probation Office extends to all area schools an opportunity to witness actual court proceedings.
 This program allows students to observe criminal court proceedings, to ask questions of both Court personnel and the Judges, and to witness real life by enlightening them on the consequences of their behavior.
 Hopefully, this experience will help serve as a deterrent to high-risk behaviors such as crime and drug and alcohol abuse.